Many folks think of an "advertising idea" as a postcard mailer, a radio spot, a website or Facebook page.

 The "execution" is how you bring an idea to life.
 For example, the idea in this TVC for Haagen-Dazs Gelato is something like this:

-Open on an argument between two Italian lovers.
-She screams,"I'm leaving."
-He shouts, "Glad to see you go!"
-Then enter a carton of Haagen-Dazs Gelato, and their passion for the Gelato overcomes their anger ... at least temporarily.
+Open on an argument between two Italian lovers as the husband enters the door with a bag of groceries in his arms, and the wife screams,"I'm leaving."
+He replies indifferently, "Glad to see you go!"
+Then a carton of Haagen-Dazs Gelato spills from the shopping bag onto the table.
+They both look at it, smile, and their passion for the Gelato overcomes their anger ... at least temporarily.